Lília Guerra: Biography

 Lília Guerra is a Brazilian author, known for works such as O céu para os bastardos (Heaven is for the Bastards).
 She was born in São Paulo in 1976 into a matriarchal household consisting of her mother, grandmother and sister.
 Guerra never met her father who had a relationship with her mother as a teenager when he was 76 years old, as she found out from her half-sister.
 She was close to her grandmother who she took care of in her later years saying "A lot of what I write are conversations that I would like to have with people and couldn't.
 The main one is my grandmother, we spent a lot of time alone, we talked a lot".

 Guerra has two daughters, Barbara and Thaís, and has lived in Cidade Tiradentes in east São Paulo since 1999.
-In 2025, Guerra works as a nursing assistant for the Unified Health Service (Único de Saúde (SUS)).
+In 2025, Guerra works as a nursing assistant for the Unified Health System (Sistema Único de Saúde - SUS).
 She also promotes literacy initiatives in São Paulo.

 Before nursing, she was a maid, as was her mother and grandmother, and she describes it as a right of passage that her daughters were spared from.
 Guerra had a close relationship with literature from a young age saying “The library was my home and the books were my toys”.